GalaxyFinX/vikki-data-sync-guard/README.md

 # vikki-data-sync-guard.
 ## Overview

-`@galaxyfins/vikki-data-sync-guard` is a library designed to manage and synchronize data for mini apps based on app name and app permissions.
+`@galaxyfins/vikki-data-sync-guard` is a library designed to manage and synchronize data for mini apps based on app permissions.

 ## Installation